LordFreezer/MapsFX-A-Solution-To-Wheelchair-Navigation/README.md

 <h3 style='margin-top:14.0pt;page-break-after:auto;mso-list:none'><a
 name="_5dyq1n86j0sj"></a><span lang=EN style='font-size:13.0pt'>3.1.3<span
-style='mso-tab-count:1'>  </span>Software Interfaces</span><span lang=EN
+style='mso-tab-count:1'>Â  </span>Software Interfaces</span><span lang=EN
 style='font-size:13.0pt;font-weight:normal'><o:p></o:p></span></h3>

 <p class=MsoNormal style='margin-top:12.0pt;margin-right:0in;margin-bottom:
-12.0pt;margin-left:0in'>The software will interface with the Windows operating system, making function calls to the system through Java’s Swing and AWT libraries.
+12.0pt;margin-left:0in'>The software will interface with the Windows operating system, making function calls to the system through JavaÂ’s Swing and AWT libraries.
 The Google Maps API will also be utilized in the system to look up location data for a particular address, and to plot routes.
 JUnit v.
 4.10 will be used for unit testing.
 Java JDK v.
 14.0.2 will also be used as the